bsc psychology

 Clinical Psychologist

-These professionals offer support and guidance on emotional, behavioural, and mental issues.
+These professionals offer support and guidance on emotional, behavioral, and mental issues.
 They may also conduct research, develop treatment plans, and track progress.
 Clinical Psychologist usually works in treatment teams.
-However, these can also collaborate with psychiatrists, social workers, and counsellors.
+However, these can also collaborate with psychiatrists, social workers, and counselors.
 The salary of a clinical psychologist can range from INR 0.4 to INR 8.0 lakhs per annum.

 Psychiatrist